So, you have been hurt at work. Who do you need to tell? There are three very important people or entities that you have to tell about your injury.

 Finally, tell the Commission.
-You can do this by filing a claim for benefits with the Commission.
+You can do this by filing a claim form with the Commission.
 Once the injury is reported to the insurance company, the insurance company has to notify the Commission of the injury.
-Once the Commission is notified, the Commission will send you a pamphlet explaining your rights and including a copy of a claim for benefits.
+Once the Commission is notified, the Commission will send you a pamphlet explaining your rights and including a copy of a Claim Form.

-Filing a claim for benefits with the Commission is what protects you from the statute of limitations, or time limit for filing the claim, from passing.
+Filing a Claim Form with the Commission is what protects you from the statute of limitations, or time limit for filing the claim, from passing.
 However, you have to file the claim for benefits with the Commission.
-Giving the claim for benefits to your employer or sending it to the insurance company does not work.
+Giving the Claim Form to your employer or sending it to the insurance company does not work.
 They are not required to file it for you.
 You have to send the claim to the Commission to protect your interests.

-If your employer never notifies their insurance company, the employer does not have insurance, or if the insurance company does not notify the Commission, you can still get a claim for benefits.
-You can get the claim for benefits form from the Commission directly by going to the Commission’s website or by calling them.
-You can also get a claim for benefits form from any attorney who practices workers’ compensation.
+If your employer never notifies their insurance company, the employer does not have insurance, or if the insurance company does not notify the Commission, you can still get a Claim Form.
+You can get the Claim Form from the Commission directly by going to the Commission’s website or by calling them.
+You can also get a claim form from any attorney who practices workers’ compensation.

 You Don’t Need to Tell Everyone